Guidelines for co-operation with the private sector

 Read the press release

-The first edition took place in September 2022, when a delegation of 18 public officials from key ministries in Kenya and Rwanda was hosted in Italy for 10 days.
-The program started in Castel Gandolfo at Eni Corporate University premises, where Eni has its archive and training centre.
-In this beautiful lake town near Rome, for five days lecturers from Eni and IRENA provided an overview of the entire biofuels value chain and role in the energy transition as means to achieve the sustainable development goals.
-The opening ceremony was attended by Eni top management representatives and Nicola Bazzani from the Ministry of Foreign Affairs of Italy, who showed enthusiasm for the initiative and for the Eni-IRENA partnership.
-Complementing theory with practice, the program continued with a site visit to Eni biorefinery in Venice.
-Visiting the world’s first biorefinery ever converted from a traditional oil refinery, the participants could see with their own eyes how the energy transformation can be an opportunity for economic development.
-The program ended in the open-air laboratory of Oristano, in Sardinia.
-Here the most suitable plants for growing in marginal and arid soils are studied with the goal to develop feedstocks that can ensure the sustainability of the value chain, avoiding competition with the food chain.
+The first event took place in September 2022, when a delegation of 18 public officials from key ministries in Kenya and Rwanda were hosted in Italy for 10 days.
+The programme started with five days in Castel Gandolfo at Eni Corporate University premises, where Eni has its archive and training centre.
+In this beautiful lake town near Rome, lecturers from Eni and IRENA provided an overview of the entire biofuels value chain and its role in the energy transition as a means to achieve sustainable development goals.
+The opening ceremony was attended by Eni senior management representatives and Nicola Bazzani from Italy’s Ministry of Foreign Affairs, who expressed his support for the initiative and for the Eni-IRENA partnership.

 The climate challenge is an issue that affects everyone – governments, institutions, international agencies, the private sector, citizens – and should be faced with a collective effort.
 That is why Eni and IRENA believe in their partnership and aim to continue working together, pooling resources and leverage respective strengths towards the common goal of a sustainable future.